 TSP Modernization Act of 2017 - On November 17, 2017, the TSP Modernization Act (the Act or P.L.115-84) was signed into law.
-The Act liberalizes the current statutory withdrawal options available to TSP participants and eliminates the current requirement for TSP participants to make an election for a full distribution of their account at age 70 1⁄2.
-Work has begun to implement this Act; the Act requires full implementation by November 17, 2019.
+The Act liberalized the current statutory withdrawal options available to TSP participants and eliminated the current requirement for TSP participants to make an election for a full distribution of their account at age 72.
+The Act was fully implemented September 2019.